davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 This article presents a practical workflow for reconstructing that distribution using parametric survival models, with a focus on the generalized gamma distribution.
 We will also show how to incorporate parameter uncertainty using probabilistic sensitivity analysis (PSA) and how to compute key outputs such as diagnosis probabilities within specific age bands.

-This workflow is adapted from a full analysis [notebook](sen-analysis-Gamma-MVN-Cholesky.ipynb), and is intended to be immediately useful for epidemiologists, biostatisticians, and health economists working with sparse or aggregate-only datasets.<br><br>
+This workflow is adapted from a full analysis [notebook](sen-analysis-Gamma-MVN-Cholesky.ipynb), and is intended to be immediately useful for epidemiologists, biostatisticians, and health economists working with sparse or aggregate-only datasets.

-## 1. Why Parametric Survival Modeling Matters
+## Why Parametric Survival Modeling Matters

 When individual-level data are unavailable, modeling decisions become difficult: